 - Discounted tickets for select sporting events

 Telstra Plus also means you’ll earn points for every dollar you spend with Telstra, which can then be redeemed on a gadget or a discount on a new phone.
-The dollar value of points is miniscule – you shouldn’t sign-up for Telstra just because it has a loyalty program – but it’s okay if you were going to anyway.
+The dollar value of points is minuscule – you shouldn’t sign-up for Telstra just because it has a loyalty program – but it’s a welcome addition if you were going to anyway.

 Alex Choros is Managing Editor at WhistleOut, Australia’s phone and internet comparison website.

 The Cheapest NBN 50 Plans